manufactured home with palm trees in charleston sc

 Other Structures

 Other structures coverage is typically designed to help cover structures on your property that are not part of your main dwelling, such as a detached carport, storage shed, fence, or screened enclosure.
 This coverage is commonly set as a percentage of your dwelling limit, which may or may not be adequate depending on what you have on your property.
-If you have a detached workshop, a carport, or other outbuildings, it is worth reviewing whether your other structures limit reflects their actual value.
+If you have a detached workshop, carport, or other outbuildings, it is worth reviewing whether your other structures limit reflects their actual value.
 Terms and availability vary by policy and carrier.

 Get My Manufactured Home Quoteabout Other Structures